//= $site_description; ?>

 As a data processor, we provide tools for and assistance to our clients to become GDPR compliant:

 It is important to note that it is your responsibility to respect GDPR guidelines as a data controller.
-Keep in mind following principles as you and your team prepare:
+Keep in mind the following principles as you and your team prepare:

 More information is available on gdpr-info.eu.
 We advise to contact a lawyer should you have specific questions on your obligations under the GDPR.